 Adam Montandon’s work has been featured in magazines, newspapers and TV programs around the world.
 His most recent contribution was to the National Bestseller The Science of Everyday Life by Jay Ingram, out later this year.

-Adam Montandon’s current projects include The Overload Club Denmark encouraging young students to get involved with multimedia for medical care, an environmental multimedia project in Kenya, and the designing and creation of a brand new creative shopping experience that may just be the most interesting shop in the world.
+Adam Montandon’s current projects include The Overload Club in Denmark encouraging young students to get involved with multimedia for medical care, an environmental multimedia project in Kenya, and the designing and creation of a brand new creative shopping experience that may just be the most interesting shop in the world.